Skip to content Skip to footer

 A clear, valuable signal that your site is missing something they need.

-And if you don’t want to track everything manually — just use our DITS Lost Search Query plugin and start getting actionable insights in a few clicks.
+Zero search results aren’t just a gap – they’re a growth opportunity.
+Act on them early, and you’ll win the traffic your competitors are still missing.
+And if you don’t want to track everything manually, just use our DITS Lost Search Results plugin and start getting actionable insights in a few clicks.